 The Philosphere is a project of mine that’s been in the works for a while.
-Finally here, I’ve created a platform to allow people to share their ideas.
+I’ve created a platform to allow people to share their ideas.
 With articles to provoke discussion and reflection, there is something here for everyone.
-Below is my story.

 My name is James, and this year marks the start of my University career.
 I have chosen to read Philosophy, Politics and Economics at the University College London.
 In line with this, I decided to create The Philosphere as a way of informing others about the things I learn, and bringing my own interpretation to the news we hear.
 With The Philosphere I hope to achieve an interactive, two-way discussion platform.
 I create articles which stir up conflicts of opinion, offers insight and inform people of the big ideas – old or new.